swiftlang/swift-evolution/proposals/XXXX-ConcurrentValueAndConcurrentClosures.md

 This proposal introduces the concept of a “marker” protocol, which indicates that the protocol has some semantic property but is entirely a compile-time notion that does not have any impact at runtime.
 Marker protocols have the following restrictions:

 *   They cannot have requirements of any kind.
 *   They cannot inherit from non-marker protocols.
 *   A marker protocol cannot be named as the type in an `is` or as? check (e.g., `x as?
 ConcurrentValue` is an error).
+*   A marker protocol cannot be used in a generic constraint for a conditional protocol conformance to a non-marker protocol.

-We think this is a generally useful feature, but believe it should be a compiler-internal feature for this round of proposal.
+We think this is a generally useful feature, but believe it should be a compiler-internal feature at this point.
 As such, we explain it and use this concept with the “`@_marker`” attribute syntax below.

 ### `ConcurrentValue` and `UnsafeConcurrentValue` Protocols